openstack-archive/devstack-gate/README.rst

 disabled.

 After the script completes, investigate any failures.
-Then log out and ``nova delete testserver`` or similar to get rid of it once no longer needed.
+Then log out and ``openstack server delete testserver`` or similar to get rid of it once no longer needed.
 It's possible to re-run certain jobs or specific tests on a used VM (sometimes with a bit of manual clean-up in between runs), but for proper testing you'll want to validate your fixes on a completely fresh one.